Hijabi Bridal

 Islamic law does not prohibit nail decoration outright.
 What it requires is that wudu be performed correctly, with water reaching the nail surface.
 Because press-on nails are designed to be removable, a Muslim woman can simply peel them off before each prayer, complete her wudu with water flowing freely over her natural nails, and then reapply the press-ons afterward using fresh adhesive tabs.

-This makes halal nails press on a dramatically more practical option than halal nail polish, which — even in its permeable formulations — remains a contested topic among scholars.
+This makes halal press on nails on a dramatically more practical option than halal nail polish, which — even in its permeable formulations — remains a contested topic among scholars.
 With press-on nails, the halal compliance is structural, not chemical.
 You don't have to trust a lab claim about water molecules; you simply remove the nail, wash, and reapply.

 For the growing US Muslim population — estimated at 3.45 million adults according to Pew Research — women are increasingly seeking beauty products and practices that align with Islamic law, and the nail care category is no exception.